Minnesota 1st In Nation To Create Office On Missing And Murdered Indigenous People; 'These Are Our Sisters, These Are Our Relatives'

 “When we create models and responses that work well for the indigenous people of a community, of a state, then we have models and systems and responses that work well for all people in that community or in that state,” Matthews said.

 The Department of Public Safety, under which the new office falls, said that it’s still working to hire a new director for it.
-State law says that person has to be someone “closely connected to a tribe or Indigenous community and who is highly knowledgeable about criminal investigations.”MORE NEWS: Minnesota Weather: Storm System Prompts Tornado Warnings In Western Minnesota
+State law says that person has to be someone “closely connected to a tribe or Indigenous community and who is highly knowledgeable about criminal investigations.”MORE NEWS: Study: Minnesota Ranks In Middle Of Pack In COVID-19 Safety

 More On WCCO.com: